 Step 3: Receive your essay score from the Writing Assessment team

-Essays are scored by a team of anonymous writing assessors from the Center for Academic Excellence.
+Essays are scored by a team of anonymous writing assessors from the Office of Academic Support.

 Assessors score essays anonymously during weeks 3 and 4 of the DRWA Doctoral Writing Assessment course.

 The week after the DRWA Doctoral Writing Assessment course ends, you will receive your essay score via email from Walden Writing Assessment to your @waldenu.edu email address.

 Your essay score determines whether you will waive out of both, one, or none of the required Graduate Writing courses, as listed on your program of study.

 Step 4: Complete any required Graduate Writing courses

 Any required writing courses will include Graduate Writing I and/or Graduate Writing II, depending on your assessment essay score.